A tribute to Jack Whaley Long, as much yours as mine!

 William and I both had a laugh at Jack’s expense.
-Jack Whaley found the text messages, searching through my phone when I left it beside Jack to enter a store and buy something or another, I don’t even recall what.
+Jack Whaley found the text messages, searching through my phone when I left it beside Jack to enter a store to buy something or another, I don’t even recall what.

 I lectured him about going through other people’s phones.
 I lectured him about invading someone’s privacy.
 I lied and told him I was talking about some other kid whose name I thought was “Jack.”
 He didn’t fall for any of it.

 What if I was left to live with having hurt Jack’s feelings as callously and shamefully as I had done?
-What if my enduring memory of my relationship with Jack had been of being too hard on him, of making fun of him, of having a laugh at his expense with William, even where no one outside of the two of us was to ever see the correspondence?
+What if my enduring memory of my relationship with Jack had been of being too hard on him, of making fun of him, of having a laugh at his expense with William, even where no one, outside of the two of us, was to ever see the correspondence?
 What if…

 Thank you God for sparing me that.
 I don’t know if I would have been strong enough to carry on with that as my lasting memory of my relationship with my friend, Jack; with my son, Jack; with your friend, Jack; with our Jack.